ParallelDots/WordEmbeddingAutoencoder/README.md

 To train the model on bunch of text files run following commnands in python console:

+There is a sample data folder in project's folder, that can be used for sanity checking

 \>> from tyrion import train

 \>> train.train('/path/to/text/corpus')